-Any student, employee, or applicant for employment or admission to the University who believes that he or she has been discriminated against on the basis of sex, may file a complaint with the Title IX Coordinator or any Deputy Investigator.
-The Title IX Coordinator or Deputy Investigator will assist the complainant in identifying the appropriate University policy or corresponding grievance procedure to resolve the complaint in a promtpt and equitable manner.
+Any student, employee, or applicant for employment or admission to the University who believes that he or she has been discriminated against based on sex, may file a complaint with the Title IX Coordinator or any Deputy Investigator.
+The Title IX Coordinator or Deputy Investigator will assist the complainant in identifying the appropriate University policy or corresponding grievance procedure to resolve the complaint in a prompt and equitable manner.
 The Title IX Coordinator or Deputy Investigator may consult with other University administrators, as needed, to resolve the complaint in the most effective manner.